darinz/ML/practice-1/p5/solution_p5.md

 **Key insight:** **Logistic regression** is for **binary classification**, while **linear regression** is for **continuous prediction**.

-**26. Which of the following statements about classification are true?**
+**Problem 26.
+Which of the following statements about classification are true?**

 **Recall that the softmax function $\sigma: \mathbb{R}^k \rightarrow (0,1)^k$ takes a vector $z \in \mathbb{R}^k$ and returns a vector $\sigma(z) \in (0,1)^k$ with**
 $$\sigma(z)_i = \frac{\exp(z_i)}{\sum_{j=1}^k \exp(z_j)}$$